-After travelling all around Scotland for two years while looking for the best scuba diving sites, here it is a one-week road trip itinerary showing in quite a short time the best glimpse of the Highlands.
+After travelling all around Scotland for two years while looking for the best scuba diving sites, including diving in Scapa Flow, here it is a one-week road trip itinerary showing in quite a short time the best glimpse of the Highlands.
 As it is a shore diving road trip, it means you only need a car and 2 tanks per person.

 By scuba diving in Scotland, you can discover places that are off-the-beaten-path and only known by locals.
 My itinerary starts in Glasgow, an underrated city often forgotten from touristic tours.
 It is the closest city to the route, but also where you can find a dive shop to rent anything gear you need.